elastic/elastic-package/README.md

 <!--
 WARNING: This is a generated file.
 Do NOT edit it manually.
-To regenerate this file, run `make readme`.
+To regenerate this file, run `make update-readme`.
 -->

 # elastic-package